Schedule a meeting

 -

-NemHandel - a national infrastructure for e-invoicing that enables communication between businesses and public administration,
+NemHandel - the national e-invoicing infrastructure connecting businesses and public administration.

 -